rupeshtiwari/rupeshtiwari.github.io/_posts/2021-01-09-creating-angular-build-definition-in-azure-ci-pipeline.md

   live Q&A video call with Rupesh and you can ask doubts/questions and get more help, tips and tricks.

-> You bright future is waiting for you so visit today
+> Your future is waiting for you so visit today
 > [FullstackMaster](www.fullstackmaster.net) and allow me to help you to board
 > on your dream software company as a Developer,Architect or Lead Engineer role.